CharlesGillingham/CMIDI/README.md

 Nothing more todo at the moment.

 ###Bugs

+CMIDITransport
 -	BPM is not bound properly; it’s not receiving updates from the clock.
 KVC looks right.
 I’m sure this is a trivial problem.

+###Possible issues
+These are not bugs, but may be confusing for the client.

+CMIDIClock
+- 	If a "CMIDIReciever" keeps a pointer to the clock, there is a potential retain cycle.
+Don't keep a pointer to the clock; you shouldn't need it until it calls you -- use the pointer inside the receiver, don't retain it.
+- 	Receiver list is not thread-safe and should not be modified when the clock is running.

 ###Low priority todo
 These are nits or missing features that would effect the current project.
 Don’t need to do these at all.